JohN100x1/IsekaiMod/README.md

 		- `Infinite Inventory`: Get infinite carry capacity.
 		- `Unlimited Power`: Restore all ability and spell slots at will.
 		- `Mind Control`: Make an enemy creature fight for you.
-		- `Summon Calamity`: Summon a Devastator, Baphomet, Deskari, Nocticula, or Mephistopheles.
+		- `Summon Calamity`: Summon a Devastator, Baphomet, Deskari, Nocticula, Mephistopheles, or Areshkagal.
 		- `True Resurrection`: Resurrect a dead companion (no diamond cost).
 		- `Supreme Being`: All your attributes have a base value of 30.
 		- `Mythic Class Feature`: see below
 		- `Dual Legacy`: Pick a second base class to get abilities from, or in the case of the God Emperor your first.
-		- Requires TabletopTweaks-Base
+		- The following requires TabletopTweaks-Base:
 			- `Auto Rime`: Cold spells entangle the target for a number of rounds.
 			- `Auto Burning`: Acid and fire spells cause acid or fire damage on the next round.
 			- `Auto Flaring`: Light, fire, and electricity spells cause the dazzled condition.